Day Trip to Murano: Home of Exquisite Venetian Glass

 Day trip to Murano: History of glass making in Murano

-Since then, the precise and ancient technique of glassmaking in Murano has remained unchanged and has been passed down from one generation to the next of the artisans of Murano.
-These artisans proudly carry on their centuries-old tradition of glassmaking in the factories and workshops of this island to this day.
-No wonder Murano has become synonymous with glass!
+Since then, the precise and ancient art of glassmaking has remained largely unchanged, closely guarded and carefully passed down from one generation of Murano artisans to the next.
+These craftsmen continue to honor their centuries-old heritage in the factories and workshops that line the island’s canals today.
+It’s no wonder that Murano has become synonymous with glass — a legacy forged in fire and perfected through time.

 Glasswork and glassblowing techniques from Murano